Some People May Be Genetically Programmed to Be Vegetarians, This Study Says

 Could there be a greens gene?
 We usually think of eating vegetarian as a religious, health-conscious, or moral choice, but according to research from Cornell University, there could actually be a genetic predisposition to a vegetarian diet.

-A differential allele (an alternated gene form) has been found in populations in East Asia and parts of Africa that allows people to “efficiently process omega-3 and omega-6 fatty acids and convert them into compounds essential for early brain development.”
-In layman’s terms: if your ancestors were mainly vegetarians, the code in your DNA is altered to allow for vegetarianism without negatively impacting your healthy lifestyle.
+A differential allele has been found in populations in East Asia and parts of Africa that allows people to “efficiently process omega-3 and omega-6 fatty acids and convert them into compounds essential for early brain development.”
+In layman’s terms: If your ancestors were mainly vegetarians, the code in your DNA is altered to allow for vegetarianism without negatively impacting your healthy lifestyle.

 Omega-3 and Omega-6 is mainly found in fish and meat, respectively, so a genetic code that allows non-carnivorous eaters to more efficiently break down those nutrients could be vital to a nutritious diet.

-Researchers have found a similar allele for seafood in the diet of the Inuits in Arctic Europe and North America.
-The Inuits subsist on a diet of mainly fish, so this genetic abnormality makes sense.
+Researchers have found a similar allele for seafood in the Inuit diet: The Inuits subsist on a diet of mainly fish, so this genetic abnormality makes sense.